-The damning forensic report by Morar Incorporated, which recommending criminal charges against former mayor Chris Ndelela and municipal manager Mxolisi Nkosi, was submitted to then co-operative governance and traditional affairs MEC Nomusa Dube-Ncube in August 2016.
+The forensic report by Morar Incorporated recommending criminal charges against former Msunduzi Municipality mayor Chris Ndelela and municipal manager Mxolisi Nkosi over the scam was submitted to then Cogta MEC Nomusa Dube-Ncube in August 2016.

 Nkosi, a key figure in the KwaZulu-Natal campaign to elect Cyril Ramaphosa as ANC president in 2017 and a former Kokstad municipal manager, was subsequently suspended by Cogta and fired.
 Nkosi was also a former advisor to another key Ramaphosa ally in the province, ANC deputy provincial chairperson Mike Mabuyakhulu, when he was economic development MEC.

-Nkosi was appointed as Msunduzi municipal manager as part of a bid to turn around the municipality, which had earlier been placed under administration by the co-operative governance department over administrative collapse and political infighting in the ANC.
+Nkosi was appointed as Msunduzi municipal manager as part of a bid to turn around the municipality, which had earlier been placed under administration by Cogta over administrative collapse and political infighting in the ANC.

-The report found that both Ndlela and Nkosi had received cash payments of more than R1.5-million into their accounts during a period when the companies involved in the scam made a series of large cash withdrawals.
+The report found that both Ndlela and Nkosi had received cash payments of more than R1.5 million into their accounts during a period when companies which received payments as part of the scam made a series of large cash withdrawals.
 Ndlela was replaced as Msunduzi mayor in 2016 by Themba Njilo.

-The report found that Nkosi continued to sign off on payments to the IDT despite receiving complaints from council employees that work was not being done on the projects.
+The report found that Nkosi continued to sign off on payments to the IDT despite receiving complaints from council staff that work was not being done on the projects.

 It said that a “corrupt relationship” had existed between Nkosi and Zulu, who, with Ndlela, had “planned” to appoint the IDT and allow the municipality to be defrauded.

-The report recommended that fraud and corruption charges be laid against Nkosi, Zulu and Ndlela and two other council officials.
-It also said disciplinary action should be taken against them.
+The report recommended that fraud and corruption charges be laid against the three, and two other council officials.
+It also said disciplinary action should be taken against several other officials.

 The council should, it said, institute a civil action to recover the money defrauded by the syndicate.

-The IDT and TNT were retained “solely” on the basis of an introduction to a council emergency committee the day before New Year’s Eve 2011 by Ndlela, and a presentation by Zulu.
+The IDT and TNT were retained “solely” on the basis of an introduction to a council emergency committee the day before New Year’s Eve, 2011, committee meeting by Ndlela and a presentation by Zulu.

-The report described Zulu as the “key person” in the syndicate because he controlled the bank accounts of the entities that were used to defraud the municipality through the IDT.
+The report described Zulu as the “key person” in the syndicate as he controlled the bank accounts of the entities which were used to defraud the municipality through the IDT.

-The money was channelled to a number of individuals and companies, including the Desroches Hotel in Margate, to which R641 000 was paid.
-According to the report, payments of R39.3-million were made to Matrisolve, a Pietermaritzburg property company, which used the money to buy a golf estate and several beach properties on the KwaZulu-Natal south coast with the money.
+The money was channeled to a number of individuals and companies, including the Desroches Hotel in Margate, to which R641 000 was paid.
+According to the report, payments of R39.3-million were made to Matrisolve, a Pietermaritzburg property company, which bought a golf estate and several beach properties on the KwaZulu-Natal south coast with the money.
 Zulu was a signatory of the Matrisolve bank account, the report said.

 The report said there was evidence that both Ndlela and Nkosi had “benefited financially” from their relationship with TNT and Zulu.

-After being paid, the companies involved in the syndicate had withdrawn large amounts of cash.
+After being paid, various companies involved in the syndicate had withdrawn large amounts of cash.

 “Due to the nature of cash transactions, we could not establish who received the cash after the withdrawals.
-However, [it was] established that large amounts of cash and other deposits were made into the bank account of Mr Ndlela during the period, the total of which is R1.5- million, which excludes his salary and other payments from the municipality,” the report said.
+However, we established that large amounts of cash and other deposits were made into the bank account of Mr Ndlela during the period, the total of which is R1.5 million, which excludes his salary and other payments from the municipality,” the report said.

 Zulu denied any wrongdoing, saying he had been an employee of TNT and that he had lost his job when the company was liquidated as a result of being unable to pay subcontractors on the project.

-Zulu said the municipality had cancelled the project because of “political interference” in the council caused by infighting between factions in the governing party in the council and in the province.
+Zulu said the municipality had cancelled the project because of “political interference” in the council due to infighting between factions in the governing party in the council and in the province.

 Nkosi said he had done nothing wrong and was still waiting for the forensic auditors to “engage me”.

-He added: “The IDT is an organ of state.
+He added that: “The IDT is an organ of state.
 There are procedures which are followed in making payments to an organ of state.”

 Ndlela said he was not privy to the contents of the report.
-“I have no comment to make, but thanks for bringing it to my attention,” he said.
+“I have no comment to make, but thanks for bringing it to my attention.”

-Democratic Alliance Msunduzi executive committee member Sibongensi Majola said they were still waiting for the co-operative governance department to table three reports on the municipality, which is currently under administration.
+DA Msunduzi executive committee member Sibongensi Majola said they were still waiting for Cogta to table three reports into the municipality — which is currently under administration.
 “We want them to be tabled as soon as possible so that those who looted the city can face the consequences.”

-He added: “The challenge here is that investigations are instituted but nothing ever comes of them.
+He said that: “The challenge here is that investigations are instituted by nothing ever comes of them.
 There is a serious problem as there is no consequence management.
-Cogta [co-operative governance and traditional affairs department] is meant to exercise oversight, but from what we see it is at the centre of the problem by holding back these reports.”
+Cogta is meant to exercise oversight, but from what we see it is at the centre of the problem by holding back these reports.”